“Kaisi yeh paheli mua dil marjaana! Ishq mein jaldi bada jurmana.

 In September 2023, Anushree was burning with fever in Delhi while I was unraveling in Visakhapatnam under the weight of anxiety attacks.
 And yet, as in Bollywood, the winds began to shift.
 We met not in person but across Twitter timelines, rivals in the #2000sBollywoodBracket.
 Five hundred and twelve songs went to war for the decade’s crown; noble judges of Twitter decided the fate of anthems that once ruled our childhood bedrooms and wedding sangeets.

 Come October 2nd, the bracket had ended.
-The hangover had not.
+Our hangover had not.

 Through what Anushree swears was a carefully laid trap, I learned they had never seen Veer-Zaara.
 What choice did I have but to step into destiny and introduce them to the epic?
 Until then, we had only been Twitter mutuals trading memes and banter.
 But suddenly, this was bigger than a film bracket.
 Maybe Veer-Zaara wasn’t the real opportunity at all — maybe Anushree was.